Your Cart is empty

 In return for compliance the RYP/Off Collective would promote the festival in their communities and would provide 'troops to act as security and PR men' !
 Yeah, good luck with that buddy.
 If the promoters didn't agree, there would be violence and they would call it a 'free peoples event' and no one would buy tickets.

 The promoters, doubtless feeling a bit sick, said they'd negotiate.
-This in turn got the local Young Lords - who were to the Puerto Rican community (who were predominant in the Randall's Island area) what the Black Panthers were to the black community - a bit cross to say the least.
+This in turn got the local Young Lords (slightly camp name!) - who were to the Puerto Rican community (predominant in the Randall's Island area) what the Black Panthers were to the black community - a bit cross to say the least.

 Now they also wanted a piece of the action.
 The RYP/Off people agreed and some of their demands were agreed to by promoters.
 But it was all getting totally out of hand.
 The politics was killing the spirit of the festival.
 Everyone wanted a slice of the pie, the plate the pie was on, the table the plate sat on and for good measure, the house that the table was in.
 No-one was going to win.